The Costa Rica Vehicle Inspection or RITEVE

 Those who own a vehicle in Costa Rica should know about RITEVE or the Vehicle Inspection in Costa Rica.
 Why?

-If you don’t carry a valid RITEVE sticker on the right side of your windshield, you are bound to receive a ticket and a traffic inspector can confiscate your license plates.
+You don’t carry a valid RITEVE sticker on the right side of your windshield?
+Then you are bound to receive a ticket and a traffic inspector can confiscate your license plates.

 The Riteve sticker, the Marchamo sticker and the 3rd license plate are the three stickers you should worry about having it always up to date in Costa Rica if you don’t want to run into trouble with the law.

 Costa Rican traffic law obliges every vehicle owner in Costa Rica to have the vehicle inspected once a year by Riteve, to ensure that the vehicle complies with the safety standards and traffic regulations of Costa Rica and those established by the manufacturer to be able to circulate.